Three cowboys herd hundreds of bison through Custer State Park at the annual Buffalo Roundup.

 What should I bring?

 The weather can vary.
 Be prepared for sunny or rainy skies.
-Also, be sure to bring sun screen, layered clothing, folding chairs, binoculars, snacks and drinks/water.
+Also, be sure to bring sunscreen, layered clothing, folding chairs, binoculars, snacks and drinks/water.
 Custer State Park has compiled other information for visitors, so be sure to look it over.

-Is there handicapped parking available?
+Is accessible parking available?

 Yes.
 Visitors should clearly display their parking emblem so they can be directed to the right area.